rtgodwin/rtgodwin.github.io/_docs/prep.md

 > Shouts of alarm suddenly ring out as a hulking creature climbs up out of the shaft in the middle of the taproom — a monster with warty green skin, a tangled nest of wiry black hair, a long, carrot-shaped nose, and bloodshot eyes.
 It bares its yellow teeth and howls.
 Everyone in the tavern reacts in fear except for the barkeep, Durnan, who shouts, “Troll!”

 - Full health Troll.
 Attacks whoever gets a big hit.
+- [Durnan] draws his greatsword, springs over the bar.
+Douses with lamp oil and sets it on fire when it falls.
+- Yagra joins.
+- Patrons will heal.
+- Durnan tells you that you fought well.
+Reassures patrons, straightens up.

+### Volo

+> A dapper figure pushes against the tide of patrons - "Very well fought.
+You be adventurers, am I right.
+I could use your help.
+Let's find a table to talk, shall we?

+> He strokes his mustache, adjusts his floppy hat, and tightens his scarf.
+“Volothamp Geddarm, chronicler, wizard, and celebrity, at your service.
+I trust you’ve noted the violence in our fair city these past tendays.
+I haven’t seen so much blood since my last visit to Baldur’s Gate!
+But now I fear I have misplaced a friend amid this odious malevolence.

+“My friend’s name is Floon Blagmaar.
+He’s got more beauty than brains, and I worry he took a bad way home a couple nights ago and was kidnapped — or worse.
+If you agree to track him down with all due haste, I can offer you ten dragons apiece now, and I can give you each ten times that when you find Floon.
+May I prevail upon you in my hour of need?”

 ### Talk with NPCs